Have you ever wondered why it seems like God doesn’t answer prayers? Many people struggle with this and some more than others.

 Analogously, God is not a genie in a bottle.
 He is not an almighty vending machine giving us exactly what we request.
 It does not work that way, even if we feel we need something important.

 It all starts with having a real, deep relationship with God.
-If you want you prayers answered more often, or, an understanding of why He does not answer, come to know God on a much deeper level.
+If you want you prayers answered more often, or, an understanding of why He does not answer yes, come to know God on a much deeper level.
 Develop a meaningful relationship with Him.
-(Again, see out prayer series which will greatly aid you in this and which will reveal the other reasons God doesn’t answer prayers.
+(Again, see our prayer series which will greatly aid you in this and which will reveal the other reasons God doesn’t answer prayers.

 When Sin is the Problem